Skip to main content

 Importance of Preventing Diet-Related Diseases and Disparities

-Diet-related illnesses including cardiovascular diseases, type 2 diabetes, and certain cancers are the leading source of poor health in the United States.
+Diet-related illnesses including cardiovascular diseases, Type 2 diabetes, and certain cancers are the leading source of poor health in the United States.
 These illnesses also negatively affect worker productivity, military readiness, healthcare spending, and health disparities.
 Food insecurity and diet-related illnesses often co-exist.
 Both are interrelated with challenges and opportunities in the use of natural resources.
-Across all life stages, research, education, extension, and innovation could potentially improve our understanding of the various factors contributing to the prevention of diet-related diseases and disparities.
+Across all life stages, research, education, Extension, and innovation could potentially improve understanding of the various factors contributing to the prevention of diet-related diseases and disparities.

 NIFA’s Impact

-The USDA works to ensure a safe, nutritious, and secure food supply while also developing, delivering, and disseminating evidence-based nutrition education and promotion to prevent diet-related diseases and disparities, improve health, and advance food and nutrition security.
-NIFA recognizes that nutrition could be one of the most cost-effective approaches to address many of the societal, environmental, and economic challenges faced across the globe today.
-NIFA partners with the Land-Grant University System and government, private, and non-profit organizations to support science aiming to advance our understanding of what is in the foods and beverages we produce and how do our products best serve their final users – either humans or animals – all over the world.
-Our agency also invests in developing nutrition scientists across all stages of professional development and building their capacity to work across diverse disciplines and entities to advance nutritional sciences research, policy, and practice.
+NIFA recognizes that nutrition could be one of the most cost-effective approaches to address many of the societal and economic challenges faced across the globe today.
+NIFA’s nutrition efforts are grounded in the Dietary Guidelines for AmericansPhysical Activity Guidelines for Americans, and other federal food and nutrition guidelines and priorities including The President’s Make America Healthy Again initiative.
+NIFA partners with the Land-grant University System and government, private, and nonprofit organizations to support science to advance understanding of what is in the foods and beverages we produce and how do our products best serve their final users either humans or animals.
+The agency also invests in developing nutrition scientists across all stages of professional development and building their capacity to work across disciplines and entities to advance nutritional sciences research, policy, and practice.

 Relevant Federal Collaborations